Pantocyclus/InstantSCCS/README.md

 ### Highly-recommended Resources

 Chances are, it's going to be super tight if you only have the resources stated above.
-There are a bunch of potentially cheap-ish (more expensive than 1m, but cheaper than an IoTM) things that can greatly aid your runs.
+There are a bunch of potentially cheap-ish (more expensive than 1m, but cheaper than an IotM) things that can greatly aid your runs.
 Generally, you want to get anything that aids in leveling (gives more myst% and/or free fights) <br />
 <sub><sup>Note that free fight sources are super useful - this includes NEP, witchess, backup camera etc.</sup></sub> <br />

 | Useful stuff                                                                           | Use   |